ceramicstudio/use-ceramic/README.md

 ## Usage

 The library provides a low-effort way to use Ceramic in a dApp.
-For an Ethereum dApp, we also include here support for Web3Modal.

-Before usage, please wrap an appropriate part of the application in `CeramicProvider` tag.
+Before use, please wrap an appropriate part of the application in `CeramicProvider` tag.
 Here is an example `_app.tsx` from Next.js:

 ```typescript jsx
 import type { AppProps } from "next/app";